 Whilst we take all reasonable measures, no data transmission over the internet can be guaranteed to be totally secure.

 To assist us we expect you to take appropriate steps to ensure security of your information including keeping your access passwords confidential, destroying any documentation we send to you containing your access passwords and logging out properly when you leave your computer.

-We may disclose your personal information (including credit information and credit eligibility information) to third parties where they help us with our business, or you consent to do so.
-Where your personal information is disclosed to third parties, we will seek to ensure that the information is held, used or disclosed consistently with the Australian Privacy Principles in Part IIIA of the Privacy Act 1988 and the CR Code.
+We may disclose your personal information (including credit information and credit eligibility information) across any HPC brand, to third parties where they help us with our businesses, where it is required or authorised by law, or you consent to us doing so.
+Where your personal information is disclosed to third parties, we will seek to ensure that the information is held, used, or disclosed consistently with the Australian Privacy Principles in Part IIIA of the Privacy Act 1988 and the CR Code.